When sampling works in data-driven control: Informativity for stabilization in continuous time: Introduction

 \emph{Literature review:} Data-driven control has been particularly fruitful for linear systems, where the notion of persistency of excitation and specifically Willems' fundamental lemma~\cite{JCW-PR-IM-BLMDM:05} have allowed users to express any finite length trajectory in terms of sufficiently informative measurements.
 This has proven useful in a range of problems, including simulation~\cite{IM-PR:08}, linear feedback design \cite{CDP-PT:20}, predictive control \cite{JC-JL-FD:19}, and optimal control laws~\cite{GRGBDS-SA-CL-LC:18,GB-VK-FP:19}.
 Aligned with this body of work, the informativity approach to data-driven control introduced in~\cite{HJVW-JE-HLT-MKC:20,HJVW-MKC-JE-HLT:22} considers measurements that do not contain enough information to obtain a unique system.
 By making assumptions on the model class and noise model, this approach explicitly determines the set of all systems consistent with the measurements, thereby enabling the certification of desirable properties (e.g., stabilizability) for the measured system.
 Most of the aforementioned works deal with discrete-time systems, and correspondingly with measurements consisting of sequences of states and inputs.
 To our knowledge, the only works dealing with continuous-time systems do so on the basis of discretized measurements, see e.g.,~\cite{MB-SG-JC:22,JM-MS-22,AB-CDP-PT:20,JB-SW-MH-FA:2021}.
 In line with this, \cite{VGL-MAM:22} derives a variant of Willems' lemma for continuous-time systems on the basis of samples.
 Moreover, many real-world phenomena take place in continuous time and as such, the examples of \cite{JB-CWS-FA:20,HJVW-JE-MKC-HLT:22,HJVW-CDP-MKC-PT:20,CDP-PT:21} are found by discretizing a continuous-time system.

 \emph{Statement of contributions:} We deal with the model class of continuous-time linear systems and investigate the informativity of data for stabilization.
 First, we provide conditions for stabilizability with measurements in the form of continuous-time trajectories and noise models given in terms of integrals of the noise signal.
-Complementarily, we also derive conditions of when sampled data are informative for continuous-time stabilization.
+Complementarily, we also derive conditions of when samples of these signals are informative for continuous-time stabilization.
+To keep the focus on the effect of noise, we refrain from considering the problem of approximating the derivative from samples of the state, and assume that samples of this derivative are given.
 Through an example, we show how no connection between the two notions can be established without additional assumptions on the noise model, motivating our consideration of square Lipschitzness and bounded total square variation noise models.
-These notions allow us to establish several connections between the continuous and discrete domains, culminating in sufficient conditions to synthesize a stabilizing controller for the true continuous-time system on the basis of sampled data.
+These notions allow us to establish several connections between the continuous and discrete domains, culminating in sufficient conditions for the synthesis of a stabilizing controller for the true continuous-time system on the basis of sampled data.
 Finally, we study the role of the sampling stepsize, provide a bound on it to guarantee the informativity of the sampled data and a criterion that enables us to remove a portion of the measurements without losing informativity.
 Simulations illustrate our results.